-Dietary guidelines recommend eating at least eight ounces of fatty fish per week[*].
-And studies show that taking omega-3 supplements containing EPA and DHA can improve your health and prevent disease, especially if you don’t eat enough seafood[*][*][*].
+The Food and Drug Administration (FDA) dietary guidelines recommend eating at least eight ounces of fatty fish per week[*].
+Studies show that taking omega-3 supplements containing EPA and DHA can improve your health and prevent disease, especially if you don’t eat enough seafood[*][*][*].

 Taking krill oil supplements may help: